NFSCO/documentation/src/discord/information.md

 :crown: <@&851893244015280129> Reserved for the founders of the project, <@172384625245683712> and <@109346134979264512>.
 :fleur_de_lis: <@&481177555223838730> Reserved for active project contributors.
 :dollar: <@&863878850517270579> Members who have supported the project with donations.
 Same permissions as <@&481177555223838730> members.
+:trophy: <@&1356274441633534104> Members who have participated and won an official tournament in the high class group.
 :sparkles: <@&659659162674003989> Members who have boosted the Discord server.

 ## Text Channels